Home

 Examples: Marojejy, Andringitra

-At the high elevations of Madagascar's tallest peaks, forests yield to a mosaic of stunted montane vegetation, lichens, peat bogs, and grasses, and rock exposures.
-In this zone you can may find orchids and minature palm trees.
+• At the highest elevations of Madagascar’s tallest peaks, forests give way to a mosaic of stunted montane vegetation, lichens, peat bogs, grasses, and exposed rock.
+Orchids and miniature palm trees can be found in this zone.

 Examples: Marojejy, Andringitra